What is a Backup Repository?

 A Backup Repository is a folder used by NAKIVO Backup & Replication to store backups.
-When you add a Backup Repository to the product, NAKIVO Backup & Replication creates a folder named “NakivoBackup” in the specified location and keeps all the backup data and Backup Repository metadata in that folder.
+When you add a Backup Repository to the product, NAKIVO Backup & Replication creates a folder named “NakivoBackup” in the specified location and keeps all backed up data and Backup Repository metadata in that folder.

-- To avoid disrupting NAKIVO Backup & Replication processes and data corruption, add the application to the whitelist/exclusions list of the antivirus software running on the machine where the NAKIVO backup repository is set up.
+- To avoid disrupting NAKIVO Backup & Replication processes and data corruption, add the application to the whitelist/exclusions list of the antivirus software running on the machine on which the NAKIVO Backup Repository is set up.

-How Much Data can be Stored in a Backup Repository
+How Much Data can be Stored in Backup Repository?

 NAKIVO Backup & Replication can store up to 128 TB of data in a single Backup Repository.
 The number of Backup Repositories per installation is unlimited.

-Each Backup Repository is managed by a single Transporter (called Assigned Transporter).
-In other words, only one Transporter can read data from and write data to a particular Backup Repository, for example:
+Each Backup Repository is managed by a single Transporter called an Assigned Transporter.
+In other words, only one Transporter can read data from and write data to a particular Backup Repository.

 The Assigned Transporter is responsible for all interaction with its Backup Repository.
-A single Transporter can be assigned to and manage multiple backup repositories, for example:
+A single Transporter can be assigned to and manage multiple Backup Repositories.